EnigmaCurry/cycle-deepstream/README.md

  * action - the deepstream API method name
  * name - the name of the deepstream record to subscribe to
  * events - the names of the [record events](https://deepstream.io/docs/client-js/datasync-record/#events) that we wish to subscribe to.
 The default is to subscribe to all of them, eg: ```{'record.existing': true, 'record.change': true, 'record.discard': true, 'record.delete': true, 'record.error': true }```.
  * scope - this is a common argument to all of the methods, it specifies a particular ID to the request that is also applied to the response.
-This allows the client to know that, a particular event is due to their actions, if the scope ID matches the one they used in the request.
+This allows your code to know whether a particular event is due to your actions by filtering the event stream on this same ID.
 If no scope is defined, a default scope is used that is shared amongst all other requests that also don't use a scope.
 This mostly affects record.discard, as this will only discard the subscription of the record with the same scope defined.

+This plain object is sent to the driver in it's input stream and processed by the driver asynchronously.
+When a deepstream event comes from the server, the driver passes this information to the output stream and back into your cycle application.
+Events of this sort look like this:

+    { event: 'record.change',
+      name: 'some-record',
+      data: {
+        foo: 'bar'
+      },
+      scope: undefined }

+This event is the first response to our subscribe action above, consisting of the data of the existing content of the 'some-record' object in deepstream's database.
+Subseqent events would be more 'record.change' events or possibly 'record.delete' etc.

+There's a helper function to apply scopes to actions:

+    > const actions = require('cycle-deepstream/dist/actions')
+    > const scope = actions.scope()
+    > scope(actions.record.get('some-record'))
+    { action: 'record.get',
+      name: 'some-record',
+      scope: 'j1jlj39z5ue7chjjdi4g' }    /* A randomly generated scope ID */
+    > scope.scope   /* The scope ID is available on the object, even though it's a function */ 'j1jlj39z5ue7chjjdi4g'

+The events you receive for the record will now have the scope `j1jlj39z5ue7chjjdi4g` applied to them so that you can filter on it in your own code.

 There are [two examples](https://github.com/EnigmaCurry/cycle-deepstream/tree/master/examples) that show general usage.
 The [end-to-end test](https://github.com/EnigmaCurry/cycle-deepstream/blob/master/src/index.spec.ts) show comprehensive usage.

 Features